Prof. Mark Nelson, Spring 2025

 Course overview, formalities, etc. Intro to AI as a field, and some of its history and major schools of thought.
 Relationship to other fields such as cognitive science, statistics, game theory, logic, operations research, linguistics, and philosophy.

-Week 2 (half week): States and actions
+Week 2: States and actions

 One of the things people want AI to do is make decisions.
 Drive cars, pilot drones, trade the stock market, evaluate business strategies, or play against you in a videogame.
 General formulation of decision-making in terms of states and actions.
+Baseline "AI" method: Brute-force search through state/action space using breadth-first, depth-first, and iterative-deepening strategies.

-Week 3: Search and planning
+Week 3: Heuristic search and planning

 Week 4: Adversarial search